nguyen8amk1/My_Own_Philosophy_of_Everything/RANDOM_QUOTES.md

 # RANDOM QUOTES (that should be added to some topic):

+## IMPORTANT: KNOW YOUR TOOLS WELL
+	Stick to a tool and have good performance in it
+	Can operate fast on it

 ## ***You only USE something(tool) when you need its BENEFITS
 	-> Not use it just because you can use it, or other tell you to ...